abinit/abipy/docs/users/running_calculations.rst

-The `TaskManager` is responsible for task submission (creation of the submission script, initialization of the environment) as well as for the optimization of the parameters used in parallel runs (number of MPI processes, number of OpenMP threads, automatic parallelization with ABINIT `autoparal` feature).
+The `TaskManager` is responsible for task submission (creation of the submission script, initialization of the environment) as well as for the optimization of the parameters used in parallel runs (number of MPI processes, number of OpenMP threads, automatic parallelization with Abinit `autoparal` feature).

 AbiPy knows how to run/submit the code with the correct environment and the appropriate syntax thanks to the options given in the `manager.yml` configuration file.